Wicket: the French costume with a strong English accent

 • Tapered pants, with a 19cm bottom and a slightly lower waist

-However, certain original characteristics have remained:
+However, some original characteristics have remained:

 • Slanted pockets